 All new wiring harnesses were installed as close to original location as possible.
 The switches are new and the harnesses to them are also new.
 I also make sure each restoration I complete has a pair of Hella Bar End Signals installed; I find these to be probably the best aftermarket accessory available.

 The assembly is slow and painstaking to prevent problems or mistakes.
-At this point everything appears new.
+At this point, everything appears new.
 I try to use as much of the original hardware as possible.
-I have the original hardware plated, where not possible I use stainless steel hardware and media blast the heads which makes them appear to be newly plated.
+I have the original hardware plated and where not possible I use stainless steel hardware and media blast the heads which makes them appear to be newly plated.